 The current lack of qualified candidates for most positions puts pressure on companies to provide opportunities for existing employees to upskill.
 The idea is that companies will then be able to fill the funnel of entry-level positions. eSkill’s computer skills placement tests allow companies to identify the employees that would benefit from training opportunities resulting in career advancement.

 Creating relevant computer skills tests is necessary to optimize the hiring and training in today’s tight labor market. eSkill’s customizable assessments and computer skills simulations are a reliable and valid method of assessing the required skills of candidates and existing employees.
-Offering a perfect 15-year history of Equal Employment Opportunity Commission compliance, eSkill provides a legally defensible testing platform.
+Offering a nearly 20-year history of Equal Employment Opportunity Commission compliance, eSkill provides a legally defensible testing platform.

 Companies around the world now recognize how skills tests can reduce company spend, and the time it takes to make hiring and training decisions.
 Learn how eSkill’s employment assessments can help your company save money and time while increasing productivity and employee retention.